-- Mobile Broadband Satellite Communication Systems, which include systems and products designed for use in aircraft and seagoing vessels, such as the IFC systems we install on business and commercial aircraft.
+- Mobile Broadband Satellite Communication Systems, which include systems and products designed for use in aircraft, landmobile and seagoing vessels, such as the IFC systems we install on business and commercial aircraft.
 These systems and products are designed to provide high-speed, cost-efficient broadband access to customers while on the move, and also utilize fixed broadband satellite infrastructure.
-The COVID-19 pandemic continues to impact our mobile broadband satellite communications system business, as global airline traffic has not yet recovered to pre-pandemic levels. - Fixed Broadband Satellite Communication Systems, which include next-generation satellite network infrastructure and ground terminals designed to enable satellite-based broadband access for residential, enterprise and Prepaid Internet hotspot users.
-Products and solutions in this category include space-to-earth connectivity systems, ground network infrastructure and user terminals.
-We also offer related products and services to enterprise customers to address bandwidth constraints, latency and other issues.
-In addition to commercial sales of these products and solutions, we also deploy our fixed broadband satellite communication systems to support our own fleet of proprietary Ka-band satellites. - Antenna Systems, which include state-of-the-art ground and airborne terminals, antennas and gateways for terrestrial and satellite customer applications (such as real-time Earth imaging and remote sensing services, mobile satellite communication, Ka-band earth stations and other multi-band antennas). - Satellite Networking Development, which includes specialized design and technology services covering all aspects of satellite communication system architecture and technology.
-Products and services include analysis, design and development of satellite and ground systems, semiconductor design for Application-Specific Integrated Circuit (ASIC) and Monolithic Microwave Integrated Circuit (MMIC) chips and network function virtualization, as well as modules and subsystems for various commercial, military and space uses. - Space System Design and Development, which includes the design and development of high-capacity Ka-band satellites and the associated satellite payload and antenna technologies for our own satellite fleet as well as for third parties.
-Our space system design and development products and services include architectures for GEO, MEO and LEO satellites and other small satellite platforms.
+The lingering impacts of the COVID-19 pandemic continue to affect our mobile broadband satellite communications system business, as global airline traffic has not yet recovered to pre-pandemic levels. - Fixed Broadband Satellite Communication Systems, which include next-generation satellite network infrastructure and ground terminals designed to enable satellite-based broadband access for residential, enterprise and Prepaid Internet users.
+Products and solutions in this category include space-to-earth connectivity systems, ground network infrastructure, user terminals and design and implementation for customer telecommunication systems.
+We also offer related products and services to enterprise customers to address bandwidth constraints and other issues.
+In addition to commercial sales of these products and solutions, our fixed broadband satellite communication systems also support our own fleet of proprietary Ka-band satellites.

+- Antenna Systems, which include state-of-the-art ground and airborne terminals, antennas and gateways for terrestrial and satellite customer applications (such as real-time Earth imaging and remote sensing services, mobile satellite communication, Ka-band earth stations and other multi-band/multi-function antennas). - Space Systems Design and Satellite Networking Development, which includes the design and development of the architecture of high-capacity Ka-band geosynchronous satellites and the associated satellite payload and antenna technologies (both for our own satellite fleet as well as for third parties), and special purpose LEO and MEO satellites and other small satellite platforms, as well as semiconductor design for application-specific integrated circuit (ASIC) and monolithic microwave integrated circuit (MMIC) chips.
+Satellite networking development includes specialized design and technology services covering all aspects of satellite communication system architecture, networks and technology.
+Products and services include analysis, design and development of satellite and ground communications systems and network function virtualization, as well as ground-based network subsystems for various commercial, military and space uses.